Organic and natural – terms often used when describing food, beauty or home care products.

 - No GMOs (genetically modified organisms) or growth regulators

 Organic farms are one of the most environmentally, socially and economically sustainable methods of production.
 For example, old school crop rotation, animal and plant manures and hand weeding are used to maintain and grow produce.
 A real win for the environment!

-While “organic”, for the most part, is a fairly regulated term (across the US, EU, UK and Australia), the same cannot be said for “natural”.
-Unless you spot a recognized certification label, “Natural” can mean just about anything.
+While “organic”, for the most part, is a fairly regulated term (across the US, EU, UK and Australia), the same cannot be said for “natural” or “all natural”.
+Unless you spot a recognized certification label, natural doesn’t mean organic, in fact it can mean just about anything.

 Inconsistent?
 Yes!
 Especially in the beauty and cosmetics market which is worth (in the US alone) somewhere in the region of $62 Billion.
 You would expect there to be at least some regulation but, according to Campaign for Safe Cosmetics, this is actually one of the least regulated industries out there.

 Some say the reason for lack of regulation is the difficulty in drawing the line between what is and what is not natural…for example, arsenic, mercury and poisonous mushrooms are “natural” but probably wouldn’t make the cut in a cosmetic or food context.

 We think that’s a little weak.
 Most consumers trust marketing claims and slogans and generally don’t read the ingredient lists.